FLAGS

 History

 Adopted on April 27, 1960, by order of the territory's first elected governor, Peter Tali Coleman.
-The design replaced earlier colonial flags and has remained unchanged since American Samoa became a U.S. territory.
+The design replaced earlier colonial flags and has remained unchanged since American Samoa became a U.S. Territory.

 Construction